Social media addiction is a real issue.

 This is the final item on our list.

 Siempo is a phone app that takes a different approach to phone addictions.
 Instead of locking you out, it makes phone use less pleasing!

 It provides screen blocks and simplified menus, ensuring less distractions.

 Also, the app provides tempo functions that control how often you get notifications.
 It’s a method that ensures less distractions, and a reduced need to check for updates!

 Social media addiction is widespread, but it isn’t a hopeless problem.
 It’s conquerable.

 Unlike substance abuse, it’s not physically addictive.
 It’s simply an issue where you lack structure and external controls.

 Thus, you can easily track your use.
 You can get a timeline of phone use, letting you tackle the issue effectively.

 Plus, social addiction isn’t as chronic as other forms of abuse, so it’s easy to give it up.
 However, you don’t need much.
-Simply check out the previous 10 tools we listed, and pick what suits you best!
+Simply check out these 12 best apps to block social media and limit screen time, and pick what suits you best!